Loggen Sie sich in Ihren HMIS Account ein

 Our example of good practice within HMIS2030, under the theme "Hearing impaired in mobility: a silent revolution for equal opportunities", pursues a wide range of short and long-term goals aimed at promoting equal opportunities and inclusion for hearing impaired and disabled students and staff in higher education mobility and internationalisation.
 Short-term goals: *) Accessibility: a short-term goal is to ensure that all higher education mobility and internationalisation programmes are barrier-free for (hearing) impaired and disabled students and staff. *) Raising awareness: Raising awareness of the needs of hearing impaired and disabled people to create an inclusive environment. *) Increase participation: We aim to increase the participation of hearing impaired and disabled students and staff in mobility programmes by offering individual support.
 Long-term goals: *) Full inclusion: we aim to provide equal opportunities for hearing impaired and disabled students and staff to participate in international exchange programmes and benefit from the advantages of global education. *) Promotion of intercultural competence: We aim to promote intercultural competence and understanding of the needs of people with (hearing) disabilities throughout the university community. *) Sustainability: We want to make the example of good practice sustainable in order to have a long-term positive impact on the entire university landscape.
 We plan to document and publish our experiences to help other universities implement similar programmes.

-The Erasmus+ student mobility project KA131 at the University College of Teacher Education Styria in the academic year 2023/24, which includes the operational implementation for a hearing impaired student teacher of secondary general education with the subject movement and sport and the specialisation inclusion of the "Entwicklungsverbund Süd-Ost", is an example of developing of inclusive educational opportunities in the university context.
-The framework conditions of this project illustrate how different levels of educational institutions work together to promote equal opportunities in education. *) Academic responsibility (main enrolment at the University of Graz): The close cooperation between the University College of Teacher Education Styria (PH-Steiermark) and the University of Graz in the "Entwicklungsverbund Süd-Ost" ensures that the hearing impaired student has the opportunity to participate in the Erasmus+ mobility programme that corresponds to his academic goals and study focus (recognition). *) Mobility consortium of public universities of teacher education: The formation of a mobility consortium consisting of all nine public university olleges of teacher education, under the leadership of the University College for Agricultural and Environmental Education (HAUP), is a key factor in this example.
-It enables the efficient financial management and pooling of resources to facilitate mobility for students with disabilities. *) Host university Oslo Metropolitan University (OsloMet): The partnership with the host university in Norway, Oslo Metropolitan University, demonstrates the importance of international cooperation in creating inclusive educational opportunities.
-The host university has provided the infrastructure and support to ensure that the hearing impaired student can participate in regular classes. *) Operational management: The successful operational management of this mobility project requires close cooperation between the educational institutions involved to ensure that all necessary arrangements are made for the hearing impaired student.
+The Erasmus+ project KA131 at the University College of Teacher Education Styria in the academic year 2023/24 is an example of the creation of inclusive educational opportunities in the university context.
+The framework conditions of this project illustrate how different levels of educational institutions and cooperation work together to promote equal opportunities in education. *) The close cooperation between the University College of Teacher Education Styria (PH Steiermark) and the University of Graz in the South-East Development Network ensures that the hearing-impaired student has the opportunity to participate in the Erasmus+ mobility programme that corresponds to their academic goals and study focus (recognition). *) Mobility consortium of public universities of teacher education: The formation of a mobility consortium consisting of all nine public universities of teacher education, under the leadership of the University of Agricultural and Environmental Pedagogy (HAUP), is a key factor in this example.
+It enables the efficient financial management and pooling of resources to facilitate mobility for students with disabilities. *) Host university Oslo Metropolitan University (OsloMet): The partnership with the host university in Norway, Oslo Metropolitan University, demonstrates the importance of international co-operation in creating inclusive educational opportunities.
+The host university has provided the infrastructure and support to ensure that the hearing-impaired student can participate in regular classes. *Operational management: The successful operational management of this mobility project requires close co-operation between the educational institutions involved to ensure that all necessary arrangements are made for the hearing impaired student.
 This includes the provision of sign language interpreters from GESTU-Graz and technological support.
-Overall, this example demonstrates the importance of strategic partnerships, collaborative planning and cross-resource support to enable students with hearing impairments to participate in international mobility programmes.
-It creates the framework conditions for an inclusive university environment and makes a valuable contribution to the implementation of HMIS2030.

 Erasmus+ KA131 Student mobility of a hearing impaired student.